-One of the first steps in prepping your bike for spring is to check all the fluid levels.
-Even if you have enough oil in the system, now is a good time to change the oil, and replace the oil filter.
+One of the first steps in prepping your bike for your road trip is to check all the fluid levels.
+Even if you have enough oil in the system, now is a good time to change the oil and replace the oil filter.

-The cold can take a toll on your bike’s battery.
 Take the battery out of the bike and check for any white powder.
 If you find any, you likely need to replace the battery.
-If not, hook it up to your tender or trickle charger.
-Once it’s finished charging, slap it back in the bike.
+If not, hook it up to your tender or trickle charger, such as this safe, easy-to-use battery charger from charging the battery, slap it back in the bike..
+Once you’re done

-Next, you’ll want to check your spark plugs for any wear and tear.
+Next, you’ll want to use a reliable spark tester like the user-friendlyto check your spark plugs for any wear and tear.
 If the electrodes (the part that shoots the spark, at the tip) are dirty, you will want to replace the spark plugs with new ones.
 When reinstalling your spark plugs, make sure to not over-tighten, which may damage the engine.
-Also, check the spark plug wires for any cracks and replace damaged wires.